juseljuk/IBM-DBA-VA-BAW-RPA/2-Functions/README.md

-# _**Watson Assistant Lab 2**_: Integrating Business Automation Workflow (BAW) with Watson Assistant
+# _**Watson Assistant Lab 2**_: Using IBM Cloud Functions to integrate Watson Assistant with Business Automation Workflow (BAW)
-In this lab we're going to show how you can extend your chatbot with a IBM Business Automation Workflow environment and Robotic Process Automation using _**IBM Cloud Functions**_.
+In this lab we're going to show how you can extend your Watson Assistant chatbot with a IBM Business Automation Workflow (BAW) environment and Robotic Process Automation using _**IBM Cloud Functions**_.

-In practical terms, we'll build another _**Watson Assistant**_ _intent_, that allows the user to submit a new address information.
+In practical terms, we'll define _**Watson Assistant**_ _intent_, that allows the user to submit a new address information.
 When we pick up this _intent_, we'll ask the user for the new address, feed the input text through the BAW and then RPA (Robotic Process Automation) and return a response based on the success of the address change.

 ## Requirements
 - IBM Cloud account